@supergrain/silo

 if (user.error) return <ErrorState error={user.error} />;

-return <div>{user.data?.attributes.firstName}</div>;
+return <div>{user.value.attributes.firstName}</div>;

 4. Or suspend, if you prefer